-Test: SAT - College Board SAT Program/SAT Subject Tests

-Purpose: This college entrance exam is required for admission to some Eastern and Western colleges.
+Test: SAT - College Board SAT Program/SAT Subject Tests Purpose: This college entrance exam is required for admission to some Eastern and Western colleges.
 The areas tested are verbal and math.
 Individual subject tests are also available.
 It is also required of National Merit Scholarship semifinalists in order to continue in the competition.

 Date: October, November, December, January, March, May and June.

-Cost: \$52.50
+Cost: \$52.50 collegeboard.com.
+Materials are available in the Guidance Office.
+The MVHS Code is 450-280.

-Students must submit registration by mail or on-line at collegeboard.com.
+Students must submit registration by mail or on-line at